cosmos72/cl-parametric-types/README.md

 Any serious comparison between C++ templates and CL macros will agree on some basic facts:
-* Both are Turing complete at compile-time, i.e. they can instruct the compiler to perform arbitrary computations while compiling
-  - opposed to normal programs code, which perform arbitrary computations at *runtime*
+* Both are Turing complete at compile-time, i.e. they can instruct the compiler to perform arbitrary computations while compiling - opposed to normal programs code, which perform arbitrary computations at *runtime*
-* The syntax of Common Lisp macros is the same as regular Common Lisp, while the syntax of C++ templates is different from regular C++
-  - some could say it is "verbose", "ugly" or even worse, but that's not the point: the point is that C++ templates and regular C++ are two different languages.
+* The syntax of Common Lisp macros is the same as regular Common Lisp, while the syntax of C++ templates is different from regular C++ - some could say it is "verbose", "ugly" or even worse, but that's not the point: the point is that C++ templates and regular C++ are two different languages, with different syntax and rules.

 So, are C++-style templates really a missing feature in Common Lisp?
 An intuitive answer could be